We support the work of local nonprofit organizations.

 This endowed fund focuses on preserving, enhancing, and providing access to the natural beauty of North Central Massachusetts, as well as enhancing the welfare of domestic animals.

 This grant program focuses on advancing racial equity in North Central Massachusetts.

 Our Grant Process

 Our grant process starts with an open request for proposals.
 The announcement is made on our website and social media as well as via email.
 The proposals are then assigned for review by the grant review committee.
-Each grantmaking program has a committee comprised of board members, other community volunteers, and CFNCM staff.
-Each committee member reads and scores every submitted proposal.
+Each grantmaking program has a committee comprised of trustees, other community volunteers, and CFNCM staff.
+Each committee member reads and scores the submitted proposals.
 The scores are averaged and are used as the starting point for the committee’s confidential discussion to weigh the merits of each proposal.
 The committee then presents its funding recommendation to the Board of Trustees for final approval.
 After the Board of Trustees approves the slate, the organizations are notified of the funding decision via email.

 For More Information

 Director of Grants and Impact 978-345-8383 Ext.
 104